fcdoc/doc/en/flashduty/advanced/customize_incident_attrs.md

 ## Customize Incident Title

 > [!NOTE]
-> Adapt to all integrations that report alerts through webhooks.
+> Adapt to all integrations that report alerts via webhooks.

 **Add Query parameter title_rule to the push address to dynamically generate incident title.**